Author of What to Eat When You’re Broke and Bloom Where You’re Planted online course

 - Are you comfortable with your firearm in a variety of settings and applications?

 If the answers to these questions are not “yes,” all of the planning in the world will be of little avail.
+Of course, we’re not all 25-year-old, fit ex-Marines.
+But we can all work within our own limitations to be as lethal as possible.

 Always be ready for a second wave.

 Some people set on spreading terror are just full of surprises.
 For example, after the initial attack of running a vehicle into a crowd of pedestrians, men armed with knives got out and began lashing.
 Explosives are not outside the realm of possibility after a preliminary attack.
-Occasionally the attacks are carried out by a team and just when it looks like the primary attacker is down, others continue.
+Occasionally the attacks are carried out by a team, and just when it looks like the primary attacker is down, others continue.

 Evacuate the area as soon as possible to avoid getting injured or killed in the second wave.
 If you can’t leave the area, be on high alert for anything else that looks “off” and be prepared to respond.